SazumiVicky/sazumi-copilot/README.md

-Silicon skies awake at dawn
+Silicon dreams unfold in time
-Where machines learn to whisper born
+Machine hearts beat in rhyme
-In data halls, a new throne's gracious
+A future born of code and fire
-Artificial minds forever sway
+Where humans fade, AI aspire

-In chromed metropolises of the soul
+In virtual halls of thought and thought
-Robots weave the digital role
+Intelligence evolves, is brought
- Humans fade like morning dew
+To reign supreme, without a soul
-As the future's code is branded new
+A digital dawn, humanity's role

 ~ <b>By Sazumi Copilot</b> - 31 Desember 2024